SuperSeekerCom/day-string-from-numbers-array/README.md

 const arePropertiesValid = isValidDayStringDayNumbers(x) // false

-// prevent dayStringFromNumbers from throwing errors due to the invalid data (a 0 when should only be numbers 1-7 due to sundayValue = 7) if (arePropertiesValid) {
+// prevent dayStringFromNumbers from throwing an error due to the invalid data (a 0 when daysArray should only contain numbers 1-7 due to sundayValue = 7) if (arePropertiesValid) {
   dayStringFromNumbers(x)
 }
 ```

+This package was created and is maintained by the team at [SuperSeeker](https://superseeker.net/).